bormaxi8080/osint-timeline/DRAFT.md

 Amazing data visualisation of historical FIMI operations.
 Great way to take a step back and look at some of the larger influence operations that have been reported on: https://euvsdisinfo.eu/fimi-explorer/

+A resource for open source intelligence investigators produced and maintained by the OSINT Newsletter & community: https://github.com/The-OSINT-Newsletter/OSINT-Tools-Library

 ----

 **OSINT Tools, Services and Investigations:**